-In this paper, we study Atiyah and Todd classes of dg manifolds arising from regular Lie algebroids.
-A Lie algebroid $(A,\rho_A, [-,-]_A)$ over a smooth connected manifold $M$ is said to be regular if its anchor $\rho_A$ is of constant rank.
-The kernel $K = \ker(\rho_A)$ together with the restriction $[-,-]_K$ of the Lie bracket $[-,-]_A$ onto $\Gamma(K)$ is a bundle of Lie algebras; the image $F = \Im(\rho_A) \subseteq T_M$, being as the tangent bundle of the regular characteristic foliation, is a Lie subalgebroid of the tangent Lie algebroid $T_M$.
-In other words, there is a short exact sequence, known as Atiyah sequence of $A$,
+In this paper, we study the Atiyah and Todd classes of dg manifolds arising from regular Lie algebroids.
+A Lie algebroid $(A,\rho_A, [-,-]_A)$ over a smooth manifold $M$ is said to be regular if its anchor $\rho_A$ is of constant rank.
+The kernel $K = \ker(\rho_A)$ together with the restriction $[-,-]_K$ of the Lie bracket $[-,-]_A$ onto $\Gamma(K)$ is a bundle of Lie algebras; the image $F = \operatorname{Im}(\rho_A) \subseteq T_M$, being as the tangent bundle of the regular characteristic foliation, is a Lie subalgebroid of the tangent Lie algebroid $T_M$.
+In other words, there is a short exact sequence of Lie algebroids over $M$

-of Lie algebroids over $M$ (cf.~\cite{Kub}).
+known as Atiyah sequence of $A$ (cf.~\cite{Kub}).
 The main purpose of this paper is to investigate whether Atiyah classes of dg manifolds arising from regular Lie algebroids respect the above Atiyah sequence.
-Our main theorem states that the Atiyah class of $A$ restricts to the Atiyah class of the bundle $K$ of Lie algebras along the inclusion $i$ on the one hand, and projects onto the Atiyah class of the integrable distribution $F \subseteq T_M$ on the other hand (see Theorem~\ref{Thm:Funtoriality}).
+Our main theorem states that the Atiyah class of $A$ restricts to the Atiyah class of the bundle $K$ of Lie algebras along the inclusion $i$ on the one hand, and projects onto the Molino class~\cite{Molino} of the integrable distribution $F \subseteq T_M$ on the other hand (see Theorem~\ref{Thm:Funtoriality}).

 For this purpose, observe that both $K$ and the quotient bundle $B := T_M/F$ carry canonical $A$-module structures.
 Thus, the pullback $\pi^\ast(E)$ of the Whitney sum $E:= K[1] \oplus B$ along the bundle projection $\pi \colon A[1] \to M$, equipped with the Chevalley-Eilenberg differential $d_{\CE}$ of the $A$-module $E$, is a dg vector bundle over $(A[1], d_A)$.
-According to Abad and Crainic~\cite{AC}, there exists a contraction of dg vector bundles for the tangent dg vector bundle of $(A[1],d_A)$
+Combining results in~\cite{AC} and in~\cite{GsM}, there exists a contraction of dg vector bundles for the tangent dg vector bundle of $(A[1],d_A)$

 where